sketchplugins/plugin-directory/README.md

 - [Sketch Wakatime](https://github.com/wakatime/sketch-wakatime), by WakaTime: A Plugin to update your WakaTime stats automatically from Sketch.
 - [Sketch WCAG](https://github.com/bryanberger/sketch-wcag), by Bryan Berger: A Sketch plugin that lets you contrast test your entire color palette against the WCAG guidelines all at once
 - [Sketch Camera Hotkeys](https://github.com/jayhxmo/sketch-camera-hotkeys), by Jay Mo: Navigate around and present more efficiently
-- [Sketch Color Manager](https://github.com/hecflores/sketch-color-manager), by hecflores: Sketch Plugin to manage all rogue colors in the sketch, along with other styling properties
 - [Sketch Easing Gradients](https://github.com/larsenwork/sketch-easing-gradient), by larsenwork: Supercharge your gradients in Sketch with no-linear color mix and custom color spaces
-- [Sketch Export Preferences](https://github.com/KevinGutowski/Sketch-Export-Preferences), by Kevin Gutowski: Import and Save Sketch Export Preferences
 - [Sketch Export to](https://github.com/mascardoso/sketch-export), by Marco Cardoso: Export an artboard layers to json or markdown
-- [Sketch Pexels](https://github.com/pexels/pexels-sketchplugin), by Pexels: A Pexels plugin for Sketch
-- [Sketch Retain Text Color](https://github.com/johnmcclumpha/sketch-retain-text-color), by johnmcclumpha: Retain the original color of text layers when applying a Text Style.
 - [Sketch Share](https://github.com/robflaherty/sketch-share), by Rob Flaherty: Sketch plugin that exports artboards and generates an HTML file linking to each one
 - [Sketch Tailwind](https://github.com/jan-dh/sketch-tailwind), by Jan D'Hollander: Export your design to a theme-file you can use in your Tailwind Css config.
 - [Sketch2AE](https://github.com/bigxixi/sketch2ae), by Big XiXi: A Sketch plugin to export sketch file to Adobe After Effect